Found an Animal

-If the cat is tame, the first step is to try to find the cat's owner.
+If the cat is tame, the first step is to try to find the cat's owner, take to a vet to check if microchipped (this if free).
 If the owner can't be found, step two is to try to find a permanent home for the cat through a rescue or advertising.

 If the cat is feral, unapproachable and wary after several days of feeding, it's best to find out if there are any groups doing TNR in the community so at least the cat can be spayed or neutered.